MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/preview-channel.md

    :::image type="content" source="media/preview-channel/feature-updates.png" alt-text="Feature updates will be displayed" lightbox="media/preview-channel/feature-updates.png":::

    > [!NOTE]
    > If you're installing build 22471, Windows Admin Center displays the correct update title, but incorrectly shows a banner advertising "version 21H2."
-This is a known issue that will be fixed soon.
+This is a known issue.

 2. Select **Install**.
 A readiness check will be displayed.
 If any of the condition checks fail, resolve them before proceeding.